tgirke/GEN242-2018/pages/mydoc/mydoc_homework_07.md

 - __Task 2__: Provide R code that demonstrates that the two strand-specific count tables sum up to the values of the unstranded count table.

-- __Task 3__: Explain the utility (biological relevance) of the different counting modes used under Task 1.
+- __Task 3__: Explain the utility (biological relevance) of the different strand counting modes used under Task 1.
 Include your explanation as comment text in your homework script (see `HW7.R` below).

 ## B. Read counting for different feature types
 - __Task 4__: Compute strand-specific count tables for the positive (sense) strand of the following feature types: